MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_09_Lab9_Ex1_Implement Sensitivity labels.md

 	- Can be decrypted only by users authorized by the label's encryption settings.
 	- Remains encrypted no matter where it resides (inside or outside your organization), even if the file is renamed.
-	- Is encrypted both at rest (for examplem, in a OneDrive account) and in transit (for example, email as it travels across the internet).
+	- Is encrypted both at rest (for example, in a OneDrive account) and in transit (for example, email as it travels across the internet).

    Holly wants to configure encryption settings, so on the **Choose protection settings for the types of items you selected** page, select the **Control access** check box.
 Also select the **Apply content marking** check box so that you can later configure header, footer, and watermark settings.
 Select **Next**.